Dealing With Pollen and Other Allergens in Your Home

 Even your best efforts may not be enough to ensure clean, allergen-free air inside your home, but there are other solutions.
 Air cleaners use filter systems to remove all manner of particulates from the air, and as an added bonus, some can even remove certain viruses.
 Ultraviolet lights designed for HVAC systems can also improve air quality by killing mold, bacteria and other potential allergens.
-This is particularly important for air conditioning systems, where refrigerant coils can produce the dark, damp conditions needed for allergens and mildew to thrive.
+This is particularly important for air conditioning systems, where refrigerant coils can produce the dark, damp conditions needed for organic growth to thrive.
 It’s also important to keep your HVAC systems well-maintained, as routine maintenance ensures that your filters are cleaning the air properly and your air quality systems are functioning at their peak.

 Living with allergies can be a real struggle, but there’s no reason to suffer needlessly.
-To learn how you can improve your indoor air quality and start breathing easier in your home, read more about Zack Hammonds A/C Heating Refrigeration’s indoor air quality solutions or call 770-691-3162 for more information.
+To learn how you can improve your indoor air quality and start breathing easier in your home, read more about Zack Hammonds A/C Heating Refrigeration’s indoor air quality solutions or call us for more information.

 Are you thinking of going duct-free in your Watkinsville, GA, home?
 Ductless HVAC systems help you achieve consistent room temperature, but that’s… Continue Reading Ductless HVAC Systems Offer Incredible Efficiency…